18 June 2012

 Will’s work is always a celebration of Britishness through the use of all British-sourced materials.
 However, with this collection he took the opportunity to explore themes he felt were uniquely British in the areas where his clothes are actually produced.
 However, it was a treat to see Will’s trip to Sri Lanka reflected subtly in some of these designs.

-When considering Yorkshire, he came across a film about 6 soldiers from the area going to Afghanistan.
-He began to look at military styles as an influence for the collection.
+When considering Yorkshire, he came across a film about 6 soldiers from the area going to war, and began to look at military styles as an influence for the collection.
 This brought him back to uniforms he saw in Sri Lanka worn by traffic police.
 They wear long white sleeves which button on over their short-sleeved olive uniforms.
 Will uses this style in a utilitarian-cut jacket inspired by photographs of the builders working on the Channel Tunnel.

 The collection also references the community of Whitechapel in London, where Will’s studio is based.
 Upon his return from Sri Lanka, he took special notice of the traditional and ethnic dress worn in the predominantly Muslim neighbourhood.
 He realized that many still wore their traditional dress, but adapted it to fit with the English weather by wearing bomber jackets or heavy overcoats.
 He uses this element of layering in the collection with long shirts not unlike a kurta styled over trousers and finished with a jacket full of hidden utilitarian pockets.